 Computers like powers of 2, people like powers of 10, and the fact that 210 is approximately 103 makes it easy to convert between the two powers.

 A kilobyte is 1000 bytes like a kilogram is 1000 grams.
-But the former is only approximate and the latter is exact.
-A kilobyte is actually 210 = 1024 bytes.
-Similarly a megabyte is 220 or approximately 106 bytes and a gigabyte is 230 or approximately 109 bytes.
-About 10 years ago the International Electrotechnical Commission (IEC) introduced new units to eliminate this ambiguity.
+But for years the former was only approximate and the latter is exact.
+A kilobyte was actually 210 = 1024 bytes.
+Similarly a megabyte was 220 or approximately 106 bytes and a gigabyte was 230 or approximately 109 bytes.
+Then in 1998, the International Electrotechnical Commission (IEC) introduced new units to eliminate this ambiguity.
 The prefix “kibi” means exactly 210, “mebi” means 220, and “gibi” means 230.
 (The IEC also introduced tebi, pebi, exbi, zebi, and yobi as binary analogs for tera, peta, exa, zetta, and yota.)

 I’ll give arguments for and against using the new units and conclude with a note about their implementation in PowerShell.

-The number of bytes in a kilobyte is about 2.5% larger than the number of grams in a kilogram.
-But the number of bytes in a megabyte is about 5% larger than the number if grams in a megagram.
+The number of bytes in a kibibyte is about 2.5% larger than the number of grams in a kilogram.
+But the number of bytes in a mebibyte is about 5% larger than the number if grams in a megagram.
 Every time you go up by a factor of 210, the approximation degrades about another 2.5%.
-So a terabyte is almost 1.1 trillion bytes.
-(Why does the quality of the approximation (2^10)k ≈ 103k by about 2.5% for each increment in k?
-Because by the binomial theorem, (1 + 0.024)k ≈ 1 + 0.024 k.)
+So a tebibyte is almost 1.1 trillion bytes.
 At larger sizes, the traditional prefixes become progressively more misleading and hence the need for more precise alternatives is greater.